kaloyan-marinov/resources-on-various-topics/2025-05-11-14-00-10-matthew-macdonald-the-case-against-OOP-is-wildly-overstated.md

-   In other words, inheritance is a great feature when you use it indirectly, but rat poison squared when use it extend your own classes.
+   In other words, inheritance is a great feature when you use it indirectly, but rat poison squared when use it to extend your own classes.
    And you don't need it.
    If you want to reuse functionality, containment and delegation work perfectly well.